axic/droidqr/README.md

-droidqr
+DroidQR
 =======

-Simple QRcode generator wrapper for Android based on https://github.com/kenglxn/QRGen but changed to suit Android.
+Simple QRcode generator wrapper for Android using ZXing (http://code.google.com/p/zxing/).

+DroidQR is based on https://github.com/kenglxn/QRGen, but changed to suit Android and remove any dependency on J2SE.